 The hotel is in a residential neighborhood and has been converted from existing houses.
-It didn't have traditional "front desk staff."
-When we arrived the lobby was deserted.
-We had to use our cell phone in order to locate someone to check us in.
+It doesn't have traditional "front desk staff."
+When we arrived, the lobby was deserted, and we need to telephone to locate someone.
 The sole employee on duty was cleaning rooms.

 Our room was more like a tiny apartment than a hotel room and was very comfortable.

 The river walk between the hotel and downtown followed the Isis.
 This swan family dogged our steps hoping for handouts.

 One of the places that we had visited during our earlier trip was Christ Church College.

 On this trip we returned to see Christ Church Meadow.
 The entrance was through this lovely garden.
 We stayed to enjoy the evensong service at Christ Church Cathedral, which we had missed on the earlier visit.

 A very different kind of garden belonged to St. John's College.
 This landscape garden features trees and contrasting foliage shapes and colors rather than flower beds.